Serbian Cup

-The Serbian Cup (Serbian: Куп Србије, Kup Srbije) is the national football cup of Serbia.
+The Serbian Cup (Serbian: Куп Србије / Kup Srbije), also known as Mozzart Serbian Cup for sponsorship reasons, is the national football cup of Serbia.
 The winner of the competition gets a spot in the UEFA Europa League qualifying round.

-From 2006 to 2010, the competition was known as the Lav Cup for sponsorship reasons.

 History

 Serbia's cup tournament is the legal successor to the Serbia and Montenegro Cup and in turn of the Yugoslav Cup.
 This cup tournament lasted for four seasons up until the dissolution of the state union of Serbia and Montenegro in 2006.
 The tournament was dominated by Serbian clubs with no Montenegrin sides reaching the final.
-Belgrade giants Red Star were easily the most successful club reaching the final all four years winning twice and losing in the final the other two seasons.
+Belgrade giants Red Star were easily the most successful club, reaching the final all four years winning twice and losing in the final the other two seasons.
 Surprisingly, Red Star's cross-town rival Partizan did not appear in a single final.

-After Montenegro left the state union with Serbia in 2006 both football associations got to work on organizing a new tournament.
+After Montenegro left the state union with Serbia in 2006, both football associations got to work on organizing a new tournament.

 Trophy

 Before the tournament even began it was decided that Serbia's cup would have a new trophy and that the old one which was won by Red Star the year before would remain in its museum.
 However the association decided that the championship trophy would remain the same.
-To find a new trophy for the cup they decided to make a contest at Belgrade's Art College where students would each make one and then a trophy would be selected.
+To find a new trophy for the cup they decided to organise a contest at Belgrade's Art College where students would each make one and then a trophy would be selected.
 The Serbian Football Association officials presented the new trophy of the National Cup competition on Monday December 11, 2006.
 Artist Mihajlo Mlinar defeated 50 other students in the contest held at Belgrade's Art College.
 The trophy which is heavily inspired by Eastern Orthodox Christianity as well as Serbian history was proclaimed as the perfect trophy for the biggest football competition in Serbia.

 When the press asked Mlinar which club has his support, the 25-year-old answered that he simply never had a day of football training and that his only favorite is Serbia.
 Everybody present agreed that the student was the perfect candidate for making the trophy, and that he fully deserved the cash prize of 250,000 Serbian Dinars.
 Mlinar immediately became one of the most recognized faces across Belgrade.
-On May 15, 2007 at Partizan's stadium Red Star defeated Vojvodina to be the first ever Serbian Cup winner and the first team to lift the trophy that Mlinar created.
+On May 15, 2007, at Partizan's stadium Red Star defeated Vojvodina to be the first ever Serbian Cup winner and the first team to lift the trophy that Mlinar created.